slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On opponents and allies

 <!--
-> *"The world is divided between victims and predators, and you have to defend yourself against both."
--- Florenz Baron*
 > *"When working surround yourself with people more sucessful than you. when playing surround yourself with people happier than you."
 -- Naval Ravikant*
 > *"Só os mais corajosos conseguem fazer a paz."